X

 | Prescription only | Yes |

-Amoxicillin belongs to the beta-lactam antibiotics and targets the bacterial cell wall.
-It binds to so-called penicillin-binding proteins (PBPs) — enzymes that are essential for building and maintaining the bacterial cell wall.
+Amoxicillin is one of the beta-lactam antibiotics and attacks the cell wall of bacteria.
+It binds to so-called penicillin-binding proteins (PBPs) – enzymes that are indispensable for building and repairing the bacterial cell wall.
 When these enzymes are blocked, the cell wall can no longer be maintained: the bacterium bursts and dies.

-This mechanism explains two important points: first, amoxicillin only works against actively growing bacteria — dormant organisms are not affected.
-Second, it works exclusively against bacteria, not viruses.
-For coughs caused by colds, flu, or COVID-19, amoxicillin is ineffective — and actively harmful through unnecessary promotion of resistance.
+This mechanism explains two important points: first, amoxicillin only works against actively growing bacteria – dormant germs are not affected.
+Second, it works exclusively against bacteria, not against viruses.
+For a cough caused by colds, flu, or COVID-19, amoxicillin is ineffective – and even does harm through unnecessary resistance development.

-Amoxicillin acts against a clearly defined range of bacteria.
-Crucially, organisms without a cell wall (such as mycoplasmas or chlamydia) are naturally resistant — amoxicillin therefore does not work for atypical pneumonia or certain sexually transmitted infections.
+Amoxicillin works against a clearly defined spectrum of bacteria.
+Crucially: pathogens without a cell wall (such as mycoplasma or chlamydia) are naturally resistant – so amoxicillin does not work for atypical pneumonia or sexually transmitted infections.

 | Susceptible (amoxicillin works) | Naturally resistant (does NOT work) |